I was a pastor when I nearly died by suicide. These days, I live to help others heal.

 Steve Austin knows how to keep an audience on the edge of their seats with his wonderful mix of energy, honesty, and sensitive content.
 Great delivery.
-Look forward to seeing and hearing him again."
+Look forward to seeing and hearing him again.

 Austin nearly died by suicide after secretly suffering from depression, anxiety, and PTSD, and he has become a leading voice at the intersection of faith and mental health.

-Copyright 2019.
+Copyright 2020.
 Steve Austin Creative Services, LLC.